Jeeevii/DocAlert/backend/CORTEX_INTEGRATION.md

 # DocAlert + Cortex.ai Integration Guide

-This guide shows how to integrate DocAlert with Cortex.ai using HTTP requests.
+This guide shows how to integrate DocAlert with Cortex.ai using HTTP requests with API key authentication.

+## 🔐 Authentication

+DocAlert now requires API key authentication for all protected endpoints.

+### Get Your API Key
+1. Run `python generate_api_key.py` in the backend folder
+2. Copy the generated API key from `.env` file
+3. Use it in the `X-API-Key` header

 ## Server Setup

-The DocAlert server now includes CORS support and simplified endpoints for external integrations.
+The DocAlert server now includes CORS support, API key authentication, and simplified endpoints for external integrations.

 ### CORS Configuration
 - ✅ **Allow Origins**: `*` (all origins)